bastibe/SoundCard/README.md

 ## Known Issues:

-* macOS/coreaudio can not change the samplerate when recording.
-Currently, this is worked around by manually resampling the recorded audio using [resampy](http://resampy.readthedocs.io/en/latest/).
-A better solution would setup an `AUGraph` with a manually-configured `AudioConverter`.
+* macOS/coreaudio currently does not record the first block correctly.
+The reason for this is still unknown.
 * At the moment, linux/pulseaudio does not give human-readable soundcard names yet.
 This will be implemented in the future.